Waqar Younis To Miss Out First Pakistan V Sri Lanka ODI - UrduPoint

 Waqar Younis To Miss Out First Pakistan V Sri Lanka ODI

-Pakistan bowling coach Waqar Younis will miss Pakistan’s first ODI against Sri Lanka in Karachi on 27 September as he will travel to Sydney to attend his daughter’s graduation ceremony
+The national bowling coach Waqar Younis will miss Pakistan's first ODI against Sri Lanka in Karachi on September 27, as he would travel to Sydney to attend his daughter's graduation ceremony

-Lahore (UrduPoint / Pakistan Point News - 21st September, 2019) Pakistan bowling coach Waqar Younis will miss Pakistan’s first ODI against Sri Lanka in Karachi on 27 September as he will travel to Sydney to attend his daughter’s graduation ceremony.

-Waqar will return in time for the second one-dayer on 29 September and join Pakistan men’s team in Karachi.
+Waqar will return in time for the second one-dayer on September 29, and join Pakistan men's team in Karachi, a Pakistan cricket board press release said on Saturday.

 Waqar had conveyed the Pakistan Cricket Board about this commitment prior to his appointment as the bowling coach.